modbas/mad76/doc/teachlinux/teachlinux.md

     -   `https` is the protocol

-    -   `www.hs-heilbronn.de` is the domain name
+    -   `www.hs-heilbronn.de` is the host and domain name

     -   HTML is the format of the data being communicated